MSc VolcanologyFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Volcanology.

 An upper second-class honours BSc or MSci (or international equivalent) in earth sciences, geographical sciences, chemistry, physics, computer science, engineering, mathematics or another related subject.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.

 The MSc in Volcanology prepares students for research-based careers.
-Most students then continue on one of three paths, using the skills they have acquired at Bristol.
-About 40 per cent of graduating students continue on to study for a PhD at a range of institutions in the UK, Europe, North America, Australia and Singapore.
+Most students go on to one of three paths, using the skills they have acquired at Bristol.
+About 40 per cent study for a PhD at a range of institutions in the UK, Europe, North America, Australia and Singapore.
 Most overseas students return to their home country to work for government agencies in hazard management.

-Other graduates choose to work in the commercial sector for either geotechnical companies (who manage assets for large multinationals) or risk management and reinsurance companies, typically in London where we have a burgeoning presence within that community.
+Other graduates choose to work in the commercial sector for either geotechnical companies (who manage assets for large multinationals) or risk management and reinsurance companies.

 The volcanology programme is rigorous and quantitative, and prepares students for settings where both domain-specific knowledge and the ability to conduct independent research are highly valued.